-If you’ve lost your job due to COVID-19 or were in the middle of a job hunt when the coronavirus hit, don’t panic—and don’t give up job searching.
+If you’ve lost your job due to COVID-19 or are trying to change positions during a pandemic, don’t panic—and don’t give up job searching.

-Even though it can be challenging, there are ways you can successfully look for work during a pandemic.
+Even though it can be challenging, there are ways you can successfully look for work.
 Some industries are cutting back, but others are hiring.

 Some organizations will need more workers than in the past, and they may need to get them onboard quickly.

 Search Indeed for “urgently hiring” or "hiring immediately" and your location to view immediate openings.
 Do the same with hashtags #nowhiring or "hiring" on LinkedIn and social media sites.
 That will give you a sense of what jobs are in demand in your location.

 Below are some tips for job hunting during a pandemic.